aclayton27/john-deere-dt-case-study/ai-usage-log.md

 ---

+## Additional Verification Step

+During final review, I ensured that all references to digital transformation initiatives (autonomous tractors, AI, and precision agriculture) were directly supported by real company announcements or reports.

+Any claims that could not be clearly tied to a source were removed or rewritten to maintain accuracy.

+---

 ## Additional Reflection on AI Limitations

 During the process, AI initially generated general or non-specific sources that were not acceptable for academic use.
 These had to be replaced with real, verifiable documents such as official reports and press releases.